rossmoody/cryptocons/README.md

 If you want to tinker or contribute to Cryptocons, you will need to build the repo locally.

 The content within the `scripts` directory is what automatically transforms XML into React components from within the `svg` directory.
-Most of the functions within are refactored and updated from the [svg2jsx](https://github.com/balajmarius/svg2jsx) library.
+Most of the functions within are refactored and tailored to the cryptocon build process from the [svg2jsx](https://github.com/balajmarius/svg2jsx) library.

 ### Build